postlight/parser/CONTRIBUTING.md

 ### Building

-To build the required modules for local development, execute the following commands:
+To build the Mercury Parser locally, execute the following commands:

 ```bash
 # Clone this repository from GitHub.